 | Nanaimo British Columbia

-Tabata was a UBC CITR radio DJ prior to involvement as an on-camera host on the first underground cable television show Nite Dreems, which led to immersive involvement in the late night club culture in Vancouver and aesthetic influences from late 70s early 80s punk and gay disco.
-Music videos and commercials form a style bed on which she has made a number of educational resource films including the Noam Chomsky keynoted Shaking the Tree: Social Responsibility in Education; the environmental film U-Turn narrated by Severn Cullis-Suzuki, and the award-winning Us & Them: Race Relations and Canadian Identity.
+Tabata was a UBC CITR radio DJ prior to involvement as an on-camera host on the first underground cable television show Nite Dreems, which led to immersive involvement in the independent music scene in Vancouver and aesthetic influences from late 70s early 80s punk and gay disco.
+Music videos and video art form a style bed on which she has made a number of educational resource films including the Noam Chomsky keynoted Shaking the Tree: Social Responsibility in Education; the environmental film U-Turn narrated by Severn Cullis-Suzuki, and the award-winning Us & Them: Race Relations and Canadian Identity.

-In 1996, CBC Newsworld discovered Talk to Me, a film which asks 10 diverse students to explore the same questions about race, gender, sexual orientation, and privilege.
-This national broadcast opened the door to producing Barenaked in America, the 35mm touring film of the Canadian band the Barenaked Ladies, screened at Tiff & directed by Jason Priestley.
+In 1996, CBC Newsworld discovered Talk to Me, a film which asks 10 diverse students to explore questions of race, gender, sexual orientation, and privilege.
+Well before ‘intersectionality’ this national broadcast opened the door to conversations in high school classrooms across Canada.
+Tabata is a film producer, producing Barenaked in America, the 35mm touring film of the Canadian band the Barenaked Ladies, screened at TIFF.
 As a writer-producer-director she has created the west coast Canadian surfing history film 49 Degrees.
-She was the only female out of ten winners in the FoxFUEL Experiment in Los Angeles and created Skategirl, which follows the parallel journeys of professional women skateboarders from the 70s til 2005.
-Her documentary Bloodied But Unbowed completes the trifecta of surf-skate-punk, and chronicles the life and death of the first Vancouver punk scene of the late 1970s.
-The film opened at the mid-festival presentation at DOXA and has won accolades including a 28 day screening in Shibuya Tokyo and the audience choice at the Berlin Punk Film Festival.
-Her broadcast relationships are with Fox, CBC, CTV, Knowledge, Super Channel, SCN and TVO.
+She was the only woman out of ten winners in the FoxFUEL Experiment in Los Angeles and created Skategirl, which follows the parallel journeys of professional women skateboarders from the 70s through 2000s.
+Her feature documentary Bloodied But Unbowed chronicles the life and death of the first Vancouver punk scene of the late 1970s.
+The film opened at the mid-festival presentation at DOXA and has won accolades in Tokyo and Berlin.
+She recently worked as a producer and writer on PUNK, for broadcast on EPIX and through Bell Media Networks.
+Her broadcast relationships include CBC, CTV, Knowledge, Super Channel, SCN,TV Ontario and US network television.